-& Not to be used except in official firm names and some top level links on the website
+& Ampersands are not to be used except in official firm names and some top level links on the website.

-Bluhm Legal Clinic Use on first reference, can be clinic or legal clinic on second reference.
+Bluhm Legal Clinic Use full name on first reference, can be clinic or legal clinic on second reference.

 Communication and Legal Reasoning Not Communications